Industries

 KPMG resources:

 Effective since 1999, IAS 37, the one-stop standard for accounting for provisions under IFRS Accounting Standards is being put to the test with a recent uptick in climate-related accounting matters.
 Some of them – such as those relating to emission schemes and climate-related commitments – are being addressed by the IFRS Interpretations Committee.
-In 2022, an Agenda Decision3 explored whether measures to encourage reductions in vehicle carbon emissions give rise to an obligation requiring a liability under IAS 37.
-In 2024, another Agenda Decision4 sets out a two-step approach to first assess if the commitments a company makes to reduce or offset its future greenhouse gas emissions create a constructive obligation, and second if that constructive obligation results in a liability under IAS 37.
-It highlights that setting or announcing a commitment, on its own, does not trigger recognition of a liability, even if a public announcement has created a valid expectation and resulted in a constructive obligation, unless an expenditure has been incurred.
+In 2022, an Agenda Decision4 explored whether measures to encourage reductions in vehicle carbon emissions give rise to an obligation requiring a liability under IAS 37.
+In 2024, another Agenda Decision5 sets out a two-step approach to first assess if the commitments a company makes to reduce or offset its future greenhouse gas emissions create a constructive obligation, and second if that constructive obligation results in a liability under IAS 37.
+It highlights that setting or announcing a commitment, on its own, does not trigger recognition of a liability, even if a public announcement has created a valid expectation and resulted in a constructive obligation.

-Given the widespread use of IAS 37, preparers and users of financial statements prepared under IFRS Accounting Standards should monitor upcoming developments in this area.
+Due to the broad reach of IAS 37, preparers and users of financial statements under IFRS Accounting Standards should consider the proposal and provide their feedback to the IASB by March 12, 2025.

 Explore more